Vietnam under Chinese rule: Vietnamese ethnogenesis

-Frederic Pain traces the origin of Vietnamese ethno-genesis to the Han dynasty when northern Vietnam came into contact with an influx of Chinese settlers.
+Frederic Pain traces the origin of Vietnamese ethno-genesis to the Han dynasty when northern Vietnam came into contact with an influx of Han settlers.
 Rather than a primordial culture fighting against foreign encroachment, scholars such as Frederic Pain, Keith W. Taylor, and Michael Churchman now believe that Vietnamese culture came into being during the millennium of Chinese rule.
 According to Taylor, every aspect of Vietnamese culture unique to it was East Asian in origin and cannot be traced to figures such as the Trưng sisters or the Đông Sơn culture.
 Historian Nguyen Phuong described the idea that Vietnamese people were descended from the Đông Sơn culture as similar to believing that Americans are descended from the Sioux.
 While Taylor notes that the Vietnamese language contains more features similar to the native language of northern Vietnam, dubbed Viet-Muong, than English to native North American languages, he concurs that the culture of pre-Han northern Vietnam was completely different from the one known as Vietnamese that emerged centuries later.
 Historians such as Pain, Taylor, and Churchman subscribe to the idea that Vietnamese culture was the result of interactions between Chinese settlers and the ancestors of Vietnamese people, emerging sometime after the collapse of the Tang dynasty during the 10th century as a distinct culture that was recognizably Vietnamese.

 During this period of ethno-genesis, a large number of Chinese people settled in the Red River plain and intermarried with the locals, creating a mixed group that spoke two languages, a prestige language called "Annamese Middle Chinese" and a vernacular language called "Proto-Viet-Muong".
 The Red River region was relatively peaceful under the protection of the ruling dynasties and prospered, facilitating the rise of a hybridized Vietnamese culture that spoke a sinicised Vietic language.
 According to Taylor and Henri Maspero, the Nanzhao invasion of Annan (Tang Vietnam) from 854-856 may have been the deciding factor in the split between the Vietnamese ancestors and the Muong people.
 The Muong allied with Nanzhao whereas the ancestors of the Vietnamese allied with Tang China.
 When Nanzhao was defeated, the Sino-Vietnamese population saw Gao Pian, the restorer of peace, as a liberator, whereas many of the Muong rebels fled into the mountains.
 This new culture, based in what was later known as the Đông Kinh (Eastern Capital) region, was steeped in Chinese influence and the prestige of imperial authority.
 Its elites were a Sino-Vietnamese aristocracy who lived in urban areas and saw neighboring Vietic groups such as the Muong people who inhabited the hilly hinterlands and the Viet people to the south in Thanh Hóa and Nghệ An as inferiors.
 By the 11th century, these "other" Vietnamese were considered uncivilized savages.